EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ### Web frameworks in go

 The frameworks available for Go focus on speed.
 Since the language language is new, they are relatively young technologies but extremely fast and efficient, being efficient, being able to serve many, many requests per second.
-If speed is a is a requirement for your project, consider them very seriously.
+If speed is a is a requirement for your project, consider them seriously.

 ![Most popular Go frameworks: Hugo, Beego, Echo, Buffalo, Go revel](images/Frameworks-web-Go.jpg "Go frameworks logos")